 Marvel’s movie properties have gone on to receive the Charles Atlas treatment, going from skinny weaklings to muscular brutes.
-Marvel Studios has a coordinated plan that extends for years, and even the Marvel characters outside its control are doing well.
+Marvel Studios has a coordinated plan that extends for years, and even the Marvel characters outside its control are doing well at the box office.

+DC has until recently elected to stick with standalone properties, and it’s worked for them.
+Nolan’s Batman films alone have earned billions of dollars, while non-super hero films like Red and Red 2 both were box office successes.
 DC has a lot of firepower at its disposal, both with the well-known characters and those published by wholly owned imprints like Vertigo.
-It also looks like it is hoping to ape Marvel’s plans and create one connected universe.
+It also is beginning to ape Marvel’s plans and create one connected universe.
 As with Marvel, which is owned by Disney, DC has a powerful backer in WB.
 It’s really just a matter of getting all the right pieces in place, and then we could see films like the Justice League dominate the box office, and could create a platform to launch countless connected properties.

 We’ve compiled all the current rumors on DC characters heading to the big screen.
 Unlike Marvel, DC may still shift its schedule, so a film in development now may not be in a week, and vice versa.
 This article will be frequently updated as more news and rumors begin to circulate following these films, so check back often.

 Updated on April 28, 2014: New updates include a change to the format, as well as the addition of new TV shows including Scalped, and the inclusion of several new films rumored to be in production.

 (This article was original published on July 23, 2013.
 Any updates or additional news will be posted with the date of the update next to them.)